 Finishing this course will give you a nationally recognised Statement of Attainment in RIIWHS204E Work safely at heights.

 Working at heights course: online bookings

 The Kallibr Training (RTO 32365) team is here to support you and your crew to get certified in height safety.
 With easy online bookings for working at height training, you can plan ahead and get training for your new recruits organised in minutes!

 Our experienced, down to earth instructors make learning fun and engaging, whilst your team learns all the important skills to become competent in height safety procedures.

 Plus we offer easy bookings for group height safety training, so you can get the crew together, learn vital skills, and then apply to your local workplace health and safety authority to get your working at heights ticket.

-Enrol yourself or your crew in the RIIWHS204D work at heights training course and start working safely at heights.
+Enrol yourself or your crew in the RIIWHS204E Work safely at heights training course and start working safely at heights.
 Take a look at the course page for more information and course outcomes, and view our live calendar for upcoming intakes.

 Kallibr Training has 5 convenient locations in Carrum Downs, Laverton North, Salisbury, Arndell Park and Ingleburn, allowing workers from VIC, QLD and NSW to train in a realistic environment.